Fred Sullivan: Early life and career

 Sullivan created the role of Apollo in his brother's first operatic collaboration with W. S. Gilbert, Thespis, at the Gaiety Theatre, which ran from December 1871 until March 1872.
-During this run, he also starred in the companion pieces Dearer than Life by H. J. Byron and Ganymede and Galatea, among other works.
-He continued to appear at the Gaiety Theatre in 1872 and 1873, playing Patachon in Jacques Offenbach's Les deux aveugles (1872) and in The Magic Fife, a translation of another Offenbach operetta (1873).
+During this run, he also starred in the companion pieces Dearer than Life by H. J. Byron and Franz von Suppé's Ganymede and Galatea.
+He continued to appear at the Gaiety in 1872 and 1873 in Cox and Box and playing Patachon in Offenbach's A Mere Blind (1872), Marquis Beaurivage Fleurette (1873).
 He moved to the Holborn Empire Theatre by early 1874.

-After performances in the spring at Crystal Palace with his own operetta company, Sullivan took his company on tour, in the summer of 1874, appearing in his brother's two collaborations with Burnand, Cox and Box and The Contrabandista, together with a version of Franz von Suppé's Die schöne Galathee, adapted as a burlesque of Gilbert's play, Pygmalion and Galatea, in which Sullivan played Midas "the pseudo art patron".
+After performances in the spring at Crystal Palace with his own operetta company, Sullivan took his own company on tour, in the summer of 1874, appearing in his brother's two collaborations with Burnand, Cox and Box, as Cox, and The Contrabandista, as Grigg, together with a version of Die schöne Galathee adapted as a burlesque of Gilbert's play, Pygmalion and Galatea, in which Sullivan played Midas "the pseudo art patron".
+The tour also played a comic ballet, Fra Diavolo, and Offenbach's Lischen et Fritzchen.
 He again played Cox in Cox and Box at the Gaiety Theatre beginning in September 1874.
 At this time, he met and became firm friends with George Grossmith, before Grossmith had met Sullivan's brother.
 Later in 1874, he appeared at the Opera Comique as Mercury in Ixion Rewheel'd, an opéra bouffe extravaganza by F. C. Burnand, with music selected by W. C. Levey, and at the Holborn Amphitheatre as the impoverished and henpecked Duke of Rodomont, in Melusine the Enchantress by G. M. Layton and Hervé.
 In the autumn of that year, he and Carte were both concerned in presenting a touring production of Lecocq's La fille de Madame Angot, for which Sullivan was credited as "secretary", but in which he did not perform.